Global Business Opportunities

 Connection to International Market

 Studying abroad allows our students to prepare for a life working and living among people from different cultures.
 Studying abroad allows you to study the language, culture, and history of another country, but as an International Business student you will have the opportunity to practice your business skills while abroad too.

-International Business students can choose from all five different languages offered at Etown: Spanish, French, German, Japanese, and Chinese.
+International Business students can choose from all five different languages offered at Etown: Spanish, French, Japanese, and Chinese.
 The program requires that you gain proficiency in one of these languages, which will broaden both in-demand hard skills, such as language proficiency, but also soft skills such as cultural awareness and sensitivity.
 To both hone language skills and gain cultural awareness, you’ll spend at least a semester abroad in a language-relevant country.
-For example, if you’re studying German, you can spend a semester in Brussels, Austria or Germany.
 Upon returning, you’ll take an oral proficiency test.